 The UPSC CSE Examination Pattern consists of Preliminary, Mains and Interview(Personality Test) is Explained as Follows

-The UPSC CSE notification will be officially realized on 14th January 2026, On its website(https://upsc.gov.in).this Notification includes Information about the Exam dates,Eligibility Criteria , Vcancies, Application Fee and Exam Pattern.
+The UPSC CSE notification will be officially released on 4th February 2026, On its website(https://upsc.gov.in).this Notification includes Information about the Exam dates,Eligibility Criteria , Vcancies, Application Fee and Exam Pattern.
 The UPSC aspirants should prepare all the neccessary documents and photographs scaned Signatures for smooth online Registration

 |